'A moving and engaging addition to the family saga and drama of The Four Streets ... Vibrancy and colour warm the pages' LoveReading

-The new heart-stopping instalment in the Four Streets saga, from the Sunday Times bestseller Nadine Dorries.
+In equal measure gritty and tender, Coming Home to the Four Streets is the latest instalment in the Four Streets saga, from Sunday Times bestseller Nadine Dorries.

-Summer is coming to the four streets – but so is trouble, especially for its redoubtable women, who've struggled through a bitter winter to put food on the table.
+Trouble is coming to the four streets, especially for its redoubtable women, who've struggled through a bitter winter to put food on the table.
 The Dock Queen Carnival is only weeks away, but there's no money for the usual celebrations.
 No sign of a tramp ship with illicit cargo to be quietly siphoned off by the dockers.

 Peggy Nolan, with seven boys and a husband too lazy to work, has hit rock bottom and is hiding a terrible secret.
 Little Paddy, her mischievous eldest, is all too often in trouble, but he'd do anything for the mother he loves.
 How can he save her from selling herself on the streets – or worse?